Sacha924/SE_Learning/API/Passport_And_Auth_demo/README.md

 To maintain a login session, Passport serializes and deserializes user information to and from the session.
 The information that is stored is determined by the application, which supplies a serializeUser and a deserializeUser function.

+## JWT

+In the frontend :
+- To keep them secure, you should always store JWTs inside an httpOnly cookie.
+This is a special kind of cookie that's  only sent in HTTP requests to the server.
+It's never accessible (both for reading or writing) from JavaScript running in the browser